The Emergence of Gravity

 5. The Predictive Universe Solution: Deriving Gravity from First Principles

 The Predictive Universe (PU) framework aims to provide this missing microscopic foundation.
-It does not start by assuming the Area Law; it derives it from the fundamental information-theoretic limits of its constituents.
-The emergence of gravity within PU is a multi-step, deductive process rooted in the logic and resource economics of prediction.
+It does not start by assuming the Area Law at the microscopic level; on its geometrically regular branch, it derives horizon area proportionality from the fundamental information-theoretic limits of its constituents.
+The emergence of gravity within PU is a multi-step, conditional derivation rooted in the logic and resource economics of prediction.

 5.1 The Substrate: A Network of Predictors